JeremieAgee/mytheater/README.md

 ## Deployment

 This application is deployed on Vercel.
-You can view the live site at: []
+You can view the live site at: [mytheater.vercel.app]

 - Technologies Used